 3. Tracks Resource Utilization

-Resource utilization is making sure that you're using every person on your team efficiently without overworking them.
-Project planning and management software allows your resource manager to determine whether the team members placed on each project could be used more effectively on other company objectives.
+Resource utilization is making sure that you're using every person on your team without overworking them.
+Software allows your resource manager to determine whether the team members placed on each project could be used more effectively on other company objectives.

 You can use resource utilization analysis to see how effective each of your employees is as well so you know which team members are contributing the most value.